mindspore-ai/docs/tutorials/experts/source_en/operation/ascendc_compile.md

     --ascend_cann_package_path="/usr/local/Ascend/latest"
 ```

-After executing the above command, a `build_out` folder containing the compilation results of the custom operator will be generated in the current directory.
+After executing the above command, a `CutsomPorject/build_out` folder containing the compilation results of the custom operator will be generated in the current directory.
 Users can manually install the custom operator package:

 ```shell
 bash build_out/*.run